Global derivation of a Boussinesq-Navier-Stokes type system from fluid-kinetic equations: Estimates and decay of the Brinkman force

-and this concludes the proof. \end{proof} Recall that the estimate obtained in Corollary \ref{coro:FpointL2} holds true on $(T_0,t_\eps^{\star})$.
+Furthermore, if $k=0$, we can replace $T_0$ by $0$ in the previous result. \end{lemme} Recall that the estimate obtained in Corollary \ref{coro:FpointL2} holds true on $(T_0,t_\eps^{\star})$.
 Until the end of the section, we will refer to a generic nonnegative continuous and nondecreasing function $\Psi$, which is independent of $\eps$ (and related to Theorem \ref{cond:decay}). \begin{lemme} Let $T \in (T_0,t^{\star}_\eps)$ and $r \in (3,+\infty)$.
 If we assume that

 then for any $k\geq0$,